 Program Learning Outcomes

 - Create software requirements specifications, and design and develop complex software systems.

 - Evaluate computer security vulnerabilities and threats, and counter measures that are effective and ethical.

 - Analyze, design and develop database solutions by translating database modeling theory into sound database design and implementation.

-- Analyze and design complex front-end applications for cloud
+- Analyze and design complex front-end applications and integrate them with backend databases.

-individually as well as in teams, in a specific computer science area.
+- Demonstrate ability to conduct in-depth research, both individually as well as in teams, in a specific computer science area.

 - Demonstrate critical thinking and ability to analyze and synthesize computer science concepts and skills with ethical standards.

 - CSC 252 Programming in C++